-At AMC, students learning Acupuncture are taught to appreciate both views and are equipped to treat "traditionalist" patients who have an appreciation for the rich culture of Traditional Chinese Medicine, as well "modernist” patients who prefer to view the art in a scientific manner.
-We encourage our students to explore the diversity of the art of Acupuncture as we foster development through mentoring and supervision.
+At Acupuncture and Massage College, students learning Acupuncture are taught to appreciate both views and are equipped to treat "traditionalist" patients who have an appreciation for the rich culture Traditional Chinese Medicine as well "modernist” patients who prefer to view the ancient art in a scientific, modern manner.Our students are encouraged to explore the diversity of the healing art of acupuncture as we foster development through mentoring and supervision.

 Our accredited Acupuncture program prepares you to live a more fulfilled life by enhancing the life of each person you treat.
-Additionally, it prepares you to become a leader in practice, research, and clinical governance and policy within the Acupuncture profession.
+Additionally, it prepares you to become a leader in practice, research, and clinical governance and policy within the acupuncture profession.

 Oriental Bodywork Therapy (also called Asian Bodywork Therapy) is the use of therapeutic pressure to treat patients; assessing the electromagnetic and energetic fields that surround, infuse, and bring that body to life.
 As a leading massage therapy institution, AMC has one top-programs in Oriental Bodywork in the country, which includes training in Shiatsu and Tui Na.

 As healing practitioner of Oriental Medicine, your aim will be to balance your patient's emotions, mind, spirit, and body.
 Our students are always excited to learn the Chinese Four Pillars of Examination: Observation, Listening, Asking, and Touching.
 Additionally, they also love to learn about the Traditional Chinese Medical (TCM) model of the body: Five Vital Substances (Qi, Jing, She, Xue and Jin-ye), Zang-fu Organs, and Jing-Luo (meridians).
 If you're a prospective student, we encourage you to read our Acupuncture School blog to learn about about these concepts.